 On one hand, you’ve got your willingness to take risks; on the other, your cash ability shifts naturally with time.
 You may well have been quite capable of tolerating more aggressive risks while you were young and far from retirement since you didn’t expect to draw upon your accumulated retirement savings anytime soon.
 Now that retirement is near, perhaps you will not be able to endure large swings in your portfolio.

-Factors affecting this risk-taking capacity include the following: 1.
-How long you have before retirement: If you are within five years of retirement, your ability to take risks has diminished because you don’t have enough time to ride out the storms.
+1. How long you have before retirement: If you are within five years of retirement, your ability to take risks has diminished because you don’t have enough time to ride out the storms.

 2. Liquidity needs: If you have liquidity for hospital bills or living expenses, you will want to protect more of your wealth with safer investments.